bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/operations.md

 Authentication requests are invoked using the `navigator.credentials.get()` method.

 1. **Client-Side Request**: The application initiates the registration process by making a request to the server.
-This request is typically triggered by a user action, such as entering a username, or by clicking on a "Login with Passkey" button.
+This request is typically triggered by a user action, such as:

+   - Clicking on a "Login with Passkey" button
+   - Entering a username and clicking on a "Login" button

 2. **Server-Side Preparation**: The server prepares for the authentication process by generating an options object containing a challenge, similar to the registration process. a.
 If the user's